walmartlabs/concord-website/docs/plugins/slack.md

 The `channelId` can be seen in the URL of the channel  e.g. `C7HNUMYQ1`

 <a name="createPriv"/>
-## Create a private channel
+## Create a group

-The `slackChannel` task can be used to create a private channel with the `createPriv` action.
+The `slackChannel` task can be used to create a group with the `createGroup` action.

 ```yaml
 flows: